Hormone therapy

 GnRH antagonists (gonadotrophin-releasing hormone antagonists) are used less often than LHRH agonists.
 You may also hear them called GnRH blockers.

-When you start degarelix, you’ll have two injections on the same day – one on each side of your abdomen (stomach area).
-You will then have one injection every month, or some men switch to an LHRH agonist after discussing this with their doctor.
+Degarelix can be used as a first treatment for advanced prostate cancer.
+When you first start degarelix, you will have two injections on the same day – one on each side of your abdomen (stomach area).
+You will then have one injection each month, or some men switch to an LHRH agonist.

 Unlike LHRH agonists, degarelix doesn’t cause a surge in testosterone with the first treatment, so you won’t need to take anti-androgen tablets.
+Instead your testosterone levels will start to drop straight away, usually on the first day of having treatment.

 If you’re having injections, it’s a good idea to record all the dates so that you don’t miss an appointment.
 There’s space to record details in our booklet, Living with hormone therapy: A guide for men with prostate cancer.